Liberty Bell Timeline

 Over the years, Wilbank's heirs have agitated the city of Philadelphia to give them the Bell which they considered rightfully theirs.
 In a 1915 agreement, the family agreed to keep the bell on loan as long as it hung in Independence Hall.

 In 1984, an heir of Wilbank named James McCloskey claimed the Bell for himself, noting that it had moved to a pavilion a block north of Independence Hall.
 He claimed that he wanted to display it in his hometown of Baltimore, or barring that, melt the Bell down "and make seven million rings -- all cracked -- and sell them for $39.95 each."

 Rung to celebrate the Catholic Emancipation Act.
 A newspaper article from 1914 claims the Bell cracked on this occasion.
 Again, the story was written nearly 100 years after the event.
 There was no mention in the comtemporary press that the bell cracked at that time, however.

 City Councils agree to let the youths of the city ring "the old State House Bell" on July 4th.

 Rang for the Centennial birthday celebration for George Washington.

-Tolled at the death of Lafayette
+Tolled at the death of the Marquis de Lafayette

 In an interview in the Sunday New York Times of July 16, 1911, one Emmanuel Rauch claims that when he was a boy of 10, he was walking through the State House Square on Washington's Birthday when the steeple-keeper, Major Jack Downing, called him over.
 Rauch, along with several other boys were asked whether they wanted to ring the Bell in honor of Washington's Birthday.
 The boys started the ringing, and after the clapper had struck about a dozen times, both the lads and Major Downing noticed a change in the Bell's tone.
 Upon examining the Bell, they discovered a hairline crack, over a foot long.
 Major Downing sent the boys on their way.